 - The cabin next in (Building 4) is called the “Middle Cabin”.
 This cabin is the only one of the three to have its own bathroom with bathtub and shower.
 There are two doors to the bathroom, one directly into the bedroom and the other for the other cabin dwellers to use.

 - The closest cabin to the Camp (Building 5) has been charmingly name the “Animal House”.
 You will have to ask the manager how it got this title.

 - The final “structure” on the Olmsted Camp grounds is the outdoor shower.
 The outdoor shower has both hot and cold running water and privacy from the ankles to the head.

 The recommended per diem is $45 per adult/full day, $25 per child (10-19)/full day, $25 per adult (college or interning)/full day.
 Arrival and departure days are counted as half days depending on when you arrive.
-If you need to need a ride to or from the airport or train station, $15 per way will be added to your stay.
-This per diem goes toward meals, supplies, utilities, and buildings/grounds upkeep.
+If you need to need a ride to or from the airport or train station, check our transportation page.
+Your per diem goes toward meals, supplies, utilities, and buildings/grounds upkeep.
 If you would like to pay with a credit card (once your amount due is calculated by Olmsted Camp manager) you can pay on line by going here: Click Here to make Payment.

 No Smoking Property:

 For everyone’s enjoyment and the safety of the property, smoking is NOT permitted in any of the buildings and rooms at Olmsted Camp.
 This covers the main building “The Camp”, the barn “The Dorm”, and all three cabins.
 Smoking on the porch and patio is allowed so long as it does not interrupt others from also enjoying the atmosphere, scenery and the conversation.